 Taking Professional Development to the Next Level

 When employees can see where the business wants to go and the role they play in getting there, they can take more control over their professional development.
-A greater investment in professional development will improve engagement and drive better performance across the company.
+Greater investment in professional development will improve engagement and drive better performance across the company.

 To empower professional development while maintaining your top performers, you need to demonstrate opportunities for mobility within the company.
 Goal alignment software can drive that home by making the organizational chart more visible to the workforce.
 A transparent goal-setting process makes it easier for employees to see the types of roles and skills needed, as well as where they’re located within the workforce.